We began our journey in Pulaski, stopping at Walmart for a few items and Murphy to fill up with fuel.

 Gussie and Joe Miller of Cookville donated 3,000 decanters, including The Elvis Presley collection depicting the "King."

-We saw the Sutton Homestead, Granville Museum, the Daniel Barber Shop and Post Office, Clemons Car Museum, and Tennessee Quilt and Textile Museums along the way.
+We also saw the Sutton Homestead, Granville Museum, the Daniel Barber Shop and Post Office, Clemons Car Museum, and Tennessee Quilt and Textile Museums.

-Last, we visited the Historic Granville Pioneer Village, which was full of museums and crafts.
+Last, we visited the Historic Granville Pioneer Village, which is full of museums and crafts.

 Pioneer Village |